Country Profile: The Guide to Ecommerce in Argentina

-Latin America has become a global hotspot for e-commerce investment.
+Latin America has become a global hotspot for ecommerce investment.
 Internet penetration rates in the region are climbing, the number of mobile users is skyrocketing, and more and more Latin Americans are gaining access to financial services.
-As a result, e-commerce merchants are looking toward Latin America as a logical step for international expansion.
-And no country in Latin America has a faster-growing e-commerce market than Argentina.
+As a result, ecommerce merchants are looking toward Latin America as a logical step for international expansion.
+And no country in Latin America has a faster-growing ecommerce market than Argentina.

 Argentina may seem like a minor player when stacked up against the Latin American economic powerhouses of Brazil and Mexico.
-But when it comes to e-commerce, Argentina more than holds its own.
+But when it comes to ecommerce, Argentina more than holds its own.

-In this guide, we’ll show you why the Argentine market is a ripe opportunity for the expansion of your e-commerce business.
-We’ll explain the current state of e-commerce in Argentina and discuss the online shopping habits and expectations of Argentine consumers.
+In this guide, we’ll show you why the Argentine market is a ripe opportunity for the expansion of your ecommerce business.
+We’ll explain the current state of ecommerce in Argentina and discuss the online shopping habits and expectations of Argentine consumers.

 We’ll also uncover some of the challenges of selling into Argentina.
-We’ll focus particularly on confronting the high rates of card-not-present fraud, chargebacks, and false declines that continue to plague the Latin American market as a whole, shaking consumer confidence and eating into e-commerce revenue.
+We’ll focus particularly on confronting the high rates of card-not-present fraud, chargebacks, and false declines that continue to plague the Latin American market as a whole, shaking consumer confidence and eating into ecommerce revenue.

-E-Commerce in Argentina: A Market Overview
+Ecommerce in Argentina: A Market Overview

-E-Commerce in Argentina Quick Stats
+Ecommerce in Argentina Quick Stats

-Here are some noteworthy findings from the 2019 report, which was based on a survey of over 1,100 Argentine online shoppers and 170 CACE member businesses.
+Every year since 2010, La Cámara Argentina de Comercio Electrónico (Argentine Chamber of Electronic Commerce, CACE) has conducted a study of ecommerce in the country.
+Here are some noteworthy findings from the 2022 report, which was based on a survey of over 1,100 Argentine online shoppers and 170 CACE member businesses.

 Types of Online Markets in Argentina